sympy/sympy/doc/src/explanation/glossary.md

     *expression*.
 Sometimes, the term "expression" is reserved for {term}`Expr` objects, which are algebraic expressions.
-Expressions are not to be confused with {term}`equations <equation>`, which are a specific type of expression with that represents a mathematical equality.
+Expressions are not to be confused with {term}`equations <equation>`, which are a specific types of expressions that represents mathematical equalities.

 Expression Tree